esrg-knights/FantasyCourtWebsite/fantasycourt.nl/content/praktische_info/_index.en.md

 _therefore this page has information enough_
 {{< /message >}}

-# Practical information
+# Practical Information

 ## Edition 2024.
 Fantasy Court 2024 is coming!
 On Sunday June 9th, Fantasy Court will be back at 11.00-18.00h on the TU/e campus in Eindhoven.
-Once it is ready an overview of the program, the vendors, associations and activities will be available on the [program-page](/program).
+Once it is ready an overview of the program, the vendors, associations and activities will be available on the [program-page]({{< ref "/programma_2024" >}}).
 To help you find your way here is some additional practical info.

 ## Facilities
-Food, snacks, and drinks can be bought on the markt.
+Food, snacks, and drinks can be bought on the market.
 Free tap water is available (but bring your own mug or bottle).
 There are wheelchair accessible toilets in a nearby building.

 {{< figure src="/fc-koeveld-campus-map.png" alt="Map" class="campusmap" width="100%" >}}

-## Locatie en Parkeren
+## LOcation and Parking
 The event takes place on a field without an address on the campus of the Eindhoven University of Technology (TU/e).
 The nearby parking lot and navigation address are: **Den Dolech 12, 5613 AZ, Eindhoven**.
 Fantasy Court is located south of that, at coordinates: 51.447228696063085, 5.484236714828935

 From the **Eindhoven Central Station** (by train or bus), it is a walk of a few minutes towards the north-east.
 You will be able to find small signs leading to Fantasy Court on and around the TU/e campus.